bravoalpha79/k9-zen/README.md

 ## Testing

-Testing has a threefold objective:
+Testing has a fourfold objective:
+- verify that all user/owner requirements have been met;
 - verify that the intended page structure is in place (text and fonts, images, frames);
 - verify that the interactive elements are fully functional as intended (menus, links, buttons, maps, forms);
 - verify that the implemented design is responsive as intended.